Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Proposed Method

 In addition, in the preceding diffusion stage, we sample a relatively sparse set of 3D points as inputs to the DDPM for saving memory and computational costs, which determines the sparsity of $\mathcal{H}_\mathrm{coarse}$, as likewise $\mathcal{H}$.
-To produce a dense point cloud with enhanced geometric details, we specialize a simple yet effective depth replacement strategy that fully leverages the density of the preceding depth-deduced partial point cloud $\mathcal{P}$.
-As illustrated in Fig. \ref{depthpipeline}, our strategy commences by employing the ball query operation \cite{qi2017pointnet++} to locate the nearest points of $\mathcal{P}$ within $\mathcal{H}$; these nearest points are subsequently removed and denoted as $s_1$.
-Following this, we identify the nearest points of $\mathcal{H}-s_1$ within $\mathcal{P}$ and designate them as $s_2$.
-Finally, we determine the nearest points to $s_2$ within $\mathcal{P}$ and label them as $s_3$.
-The ultimate point cloud, denoted as $\mathcal{H}_\mathrm{final}$, is formed by combining $\mathcal{H}-s_1$ and $s_3$.
+To produce a dense point cloud with enhanced geometric details, we specialize a simple yet effective depth replacement strategy that fully leverages the density of the preceding depth-inferred dense partial point cloud $\mathcal{P}$.
+As illustrated in Fig. \ref{depthpipeline}, our strategy commences by employing the ball query operation \cite{qi2017pointnet++} to locate the nearest points of $\mathcal{P}$ within refined human point cloud $\mathcal{H}$; these nearest points are subsequently removed and denoted as $s_1$.
+Following this, we identify the nearest points of the occluded point cloud $\mathcal{H}-s_1$ within $\mathcal{P}$ and designate them as $s_2$.
+Finally, we determine the nearest points to $s_2$ within $\mathcal{P}$ and label them as visible point cloud $s_3$.
+The final human point cloud, denoted as $\mathcal{H}_\mathrm{final}$, is formed by combining occluded point cloud $\mathcal{H}-s_1$ and visible point cloud $s_3$.

-After obtaining the replaced point cloud $\mathcal{H}_\mathrm{final}$, we directly adopt Screened Poisson \cite{kazhdan2013screened} for mesh extraction.
+After obtaining the final human point cloud $\mathcal{H}_\mathrm{final}$, we directly adopt Screened Poisson \cite{kazhdan2013screened} for surface extraction.